 Please note that online renewals are conducted by a third party, and may have restrictions imposed by that third party.
 Please read all instructions and regulations carefully if you’re eligible for online renewal.

-If you don’t have your renewal notice, contact the your MS county DOR office to determine your fees.
+If you don’t have your Mississippi registration renewal notice, contact your MS county DOR office to determine your fees.

 If you pay your registration renewal late, you will be charged a percentage of your renewal fee, based on the number of days payment is overdue:

 - For each additional 30 days: Additional 5%.

 The MS DOR will charge you up to 25% in overdue fees.

 Contact your local MS Department of Revenue office for accepted payment methods when renewing your registration.

 If mailing in your Mississippi registration renewal application, payment must be made by check or money order.
 Do not send cash.